C3sco/ZooGames/README.md

 ```

 When the app is launched, go to one of the pages: "Dashboard" / "Shop" / "Forum" / "Leaderboard" so that you will be redirected to the login page.
-Insert your email and click on the link that you will recieve in your email inbox.
+Insert your email and click on the link that you will recieve in your email inbox. <br>
-To access admin pages you will need the authorization, otherwise you won't be able to see them
+To access admin pages you will need another admin authorization, otherwise you won't be able to see them

 Project members: